Check your shelf before you wreck yourself

 Just by switching to "active and acne-safe" skincare, most cases of acne clear up completely, or at least show major improvement — even before lifestyle changes are implemented.

-Over 10 years ago, we were one of, if not the first to share this comedogenic tool online, thanks to the research of industry pioneers over the years.
+In 2014 we were one of, if not the first to share this comedogenic tool online, thanks to the research of industry pioneers and our own clinic research over the years.

 CHECK MY PRODUCTS NOW SHOP NOW